In this blog post, we will provide you with the required steps to configure your VS to enable source control on your model.

 The next step is to connect to your Team Foundation Server.
 To do this, we need to follow up these steps:

-- Click on the manage connection button and select Connect to Team Project
+• Click on the manage connection button and select Connect to Team Projecttfs1

 Create the folder structure